lachlanA/eagle-to-kicad-libs/README.md

 * **4:** A file requester window will open.
 Using this, to select,find,or type the location of the ***eagle-lbr2kicad-1.0.ulp*** ULP you download from this website.

 * The ***eagle-lbr2kicad-1.0.ulp*** window will open with a number of options.
 Just select OK for the moment.
-And if *Murphy's Law  is sound asleep* we should have the target directory with the new KiCad *lib* and *mod* files.
+And if *Murphy Law  is sound asleep* we should have the target directory with the new KiCad *lib* and *mod* files.
 * NOTE: The converted files will be KiCad old format, and will be converted to the new format, when you first save them from KiCad.